webxdc/webxdc_docs/src/spec.md

 # Webxdc Specification

 Webxdc is a fresh and still evolving way of running web apps in chat messengers.
-This document describes the [Webxdc API] and `.xdc` [file format] for app developers.
+This document describes the [webxdc API](#webxdc-api) and [`.xdc` file format](#webxdc-file-format) for app developers.
 It also describes the constraints for a [messenger implementation] for when it launches webxdc apps for its users.

 ## Webxdc API

-A Webxdc app is shared in a chat and run independently on each device when a user clicks "start".
+A webxdc app is shared in a chat and run independently on each device when a user clicks "start".
-To share application state, the otherwise network-isolated app instances use `sendUpdate()` and `setUpdateListener()` to exchange information.
+To share application state, the otherwise network-isolated app instances use [`sendUpdate()`](#sendupdate) and [`setUpdateListener()`](#setupdatelistener) to exchange information.
 Messenger implementations expose implementations for this API through the `webxdc.js` module.
 To activate the webxdc API you need to use a script reference for `webxdc.js` in your HTML5 app:

 ```html
 <script src="webxdc.js"></script>